Beta Feature

 Understanding your results

-When looking at an acquisition chart, you can use the table to easily find outliers in your new user acquisition that might merit more exploration or follow-up analysis.
-In the example below, we can see the Direct group has lower first session duration but the lowest Bounce rate.
+When looking at an acquisition chart, you can use the table to find outliers in your user acquisition that might merit more exploration or follow-up analysis.
+In the example below, we can see the Direct Initial Marketing Channel has the lowest First session duration but also the lowest Bounce rate.

 This could be a good starting point to look into that group more and see if one Referrer was contributing to this, and why.

-To see how Bounce rate, Sessions per user, and Pages per session are calculated, hover over the number.
+To see how different rates are calculated, hover over the number.

 How are results calculated?